Aestrus/Aestrus/README.md

   - Learn Rust
   - Learn about Blockchain development
 - &#128188; Career
-  - Acquire an entry-level position as a Backend or Full-Stack Developer
-  - Work on new projects to get more experience under my belt
+  - Grow my skillsets and gain experience to progress my career
   - Do at least one commit to any repository every day
 - &#128161; Personal
   - Learn how to play the piano